 Their central position in the color wheel, shows just how important they are in relation to all the other colors.
 In fact, we cannot mix any of the other colors without them!

-How to get orange with primary colors
+How to make orange using primary colors

 When you mix yellow and red together you get the secondary color orange!
 Notice on the color wheel how orange is in between red and yellow.

-How to get green with primary colors
+How to make green

 Mixing the primaries, yellow and blue together, will give you the color green!
 Again, the secondary color green is in between the two primary colors blue and yellow.

-How to get purple with primary colors
+Mixing purple from primary colors

 Lastly, you can mix a purple color, by combining red and blue together.
 However, the uses for primary colors doesn’t stop there!

-Primary colors have a central role when it comes to complementary colors.
-When mixing together primary and complementary colors, they can cancel each other out.
 For example, take a look at the color wheel above.
 You will notice that yellow is across from purple, blue is across from orange and red is across from green.
 All of those colors that are directly across from one another are complementary pairs!

 Primary Color Blue and Secondary Color Orange